-1. The Board of Directors is comprised of 12 Board members serving 6 year terms each.

-- 2. The Board of Directors holds three Board meetings per year and one annual meeting.
+- 1. The Board of Directors is comprised of 12 Board members serving 6-year terms each. - 2.
+The Board of Directors holds six Board meetings per year; three of which are typically face-to-face for one day and three of which are typically a two hour Zoom call; and one annual meeting.
 Each Board member either chairs or co-chairs a committee. - 3.
 Every year two Board members fulfill their terms and are replaced; one by membership vote and one appointed by the Board.